Puppet Masters

-These are the prompts I used to build the sample project for this week, which offers a very simple, Buzzfeed-esque, recommendation system based on user rankings of science fiction books.
+These are the prompts I used to build a simple, Buzzfeed-style recommendation site for cyborg and AI media — anime, film, prose fiction, and games that explore artificial intelligence, cybernetic bodies, and human-machine hybridity, the same territory Ghost in the Shell itself occupies.
 The exact prompts I used for every stage, broken down to show the different stages of design, are below.

 The Claude artifact feature will make it easier to watch the HTML file evolve as you iterate through the prompts.
 Your process should produce a complete interactive recommendation system within Claude’s artifact viewer, which you can then publish and share.